 Well, last January, Consumer Reports wrote an article entitled, “What’s in the Pork?” which talked about ractopamine, among other findings.
 The Consumers Union article was inaccurate and the National Pork Producer Council responded to the allegations.
 But the damage had already been done.
 All the pork tested by Consumer Reports was well below USDA and international allowances for ractopamine.
 Doctors, veterinarians, and meat scientists have stated the USDA level of ractopamine is safe.
 But as we are finding more and more common, mainstream media loves fear mongering.
 They throw around the words “Big Ag” and “Factory Farms” creating fear of the unknown in consumers.
 This media approach creates reader interest and controversy.

 The other issue that enters into this discussion is how other countries are reacting to ractopamine.
 Hog farmers rely on exporting 27% of their meat.
 The European Union, along with Russia and China, are not buying pork with any traces of ractopamine.
-The banning of ractopamine from countries like China and Russia is suspect as political ploys because they are not following CODEX (a UN food standard-setting body) recommendations, which indicate the safe levels of ractopamine.
+The banning of ractopamine from countries like China and Russia is suspect as political ploys because they are not following CODEX (a UN food standard-setting body) recommendations, which states the safe levels of ractopamine.

 But, one person’s perception is also one’s reality.
 And that is what we are dealing with in regards to individual consumers.
 Consumers are very skittish these days and sometimes will assume the worst before researching the facts.